 Examining the fault lines; Defining power.

-The U.S. in Asia - Sentimental Imperialism The Pacific War and Occupation

-Creating Hiroshima's

-U.S. Foreign Policy

-The Powell Doctrine and post 9/11

-Japan and Road to Pearl Harbor

-War and Occupation

-Conflicted Pacifism/Reluctant Realism

-The growth of the Japanese economy and the new triad of power.

-Debating the end of the Washington Consensus

-The People's Republic of China - The Mao Years

-The Dengist Gamble

-Democratizing Asia?

-Toward a model of Pan Pacific Growth

-The Koreas - Soft landing/hard Landing

-Russia as a Pacific Power

-Constructing Proto-Scenarios
+The U.S. in Asia - Sentimental Imperialism The Pacific War and Occupation Creating Hiroshima's U.S. Foreign Policy The Powell Doctrine and post 9/11 Japan and Road to Pearl Harbor War and Occupation Conflicted Pacifism/Reluctant Realism The growth of the Japanese economy and the new triad of power.
+Debating the end of the Washington Consensus The People's Republic of China - The Mao Years The Dengist Gamble Democratizing Asia?
+Toward a model of Pan Pacific Growth The Koreas - Soft landing/hard Landing Russia as a Pacific Power Constructing Proto-Scenarios

+The Pacific Century Subscribing to a daily newspaper is strongly recommended.
+The Japan Times is the paper of record.

 Position paper 1/3

 In class Mid-term examination 1/3

+In class Final examination 1/3